dramhex/automl/README.md

-# 🧠 Reflex
+# 🧠 Reflex ML Tool

-# ⚙️ AutoML Regression Tool

 A **minimalist yet scalable tool** for automatic training of regression models from a `.csv` file, with integrated visualization.